 - One in three seniors die with Alzheimer’s or another dementia.

-- Nearly 16 million Alzheimer’s caregivers provide an estimated 18 billion hours of unpaid care valued at more than $220 billion.
+- More than 16 million are Alzheimer’s caregivers.
+In 2019, they’ll provide an estimated 18.5 billion hours of unpaid care valued at more than $234 billion.

 First, find a physician you trust.
-Speak with your your primary care physician who can either guide you through the diagnosis and treatment options themselves or refer you to a specialist whose focus is on Alzheimer’s disease; Philadelphia is lucky to have multiple top-level academic institutions providing state-of-the-art care and Alzheimer’s research.
+Speak with your primary care physician, who can either guide you through the diagnosis and treatment options or refer you to a specialist who focuses on Alzheimer’s disease.
+Philadelphia is lucky to have several top-level academic institutions that provide state-of-the-art care and Alzheimer’s research.

-The second recommendation is to find a resource that is able to encompass everything from diagnosis to treatment to caregiver support groups to current research.
+Second, find resources that provide reliable information about Alzheimer’s disease, including treatment options, current research, and caregiver support groups.
 My personal favorite is the Alzheimer’s Association, the world’s leading voluntary health organization in Alzheimer’s care, support, and research.
-Read up on the top 10 warning signs of the disease, discover whether your memory loss fits the symptoms, and learn about Alzheimer’s stages and treatments.
-Perusing the site can help you make a list of questions and concerns to bring to your physician when you go for a consultation.
+Read up on ten warning signs of the disease, whether your memory loss fits the symptoms, the stages of Alzheimer’s stages, and treatments.
+Make a list of questions to bring to your physician when you go for a consultation.

-One of my all-time favorite reference books I recommended to Alzheimer’s caregivers was The 36-Hour Day, by Nancy Mace and Peter Rabins.
+One of my all-time favorite books I recommended to Alzheimer’s caregivers is The 36-Hour Day by Nancy Mace and Peter Rabins.
 Revised in 2006 for its 25th anniversary, this resource for families caring for people with Alzheimer’s disease offers comfort, practical advice, and support.